dirac-institute/iCompare/README.md

 # great-integrator-bake-off
-## What a privilege and honour to be part of three months of research in a remote tent
+## What a privilege and honour to be part of many months of research in a remote tent

 ### Aims:
 There are 4-5 integrators that everyone uses in Solar System dynamics that have never been fully compared and tested: